 The strange patterns on the radar were most likely nothing.

 she reasoned.
-She kept staring at the Lutari.
-He was holding one
+She looked back over at the Lutari.
+He was holding

 He knew. she shuddered,